Skar0/spore/README.md

 ### Standalone SPORE -fbdd

-With the argument -fbdd, so the full BDD algorithms, the input path must be the file `automata/game/data.txt` that contains input and output atomic propositions, and paths to the automata:
+With the argument -fbdd, scorresponding to the full BDD approach, the input path must be the file `automata/game/data.txt` that contains input and output atomic propositions, and paths to the automata:

     python spore.py -gpg -par -fbdd automata/game/data.txt